 The 2016 Constitution provides for freedom of religion, and this is generally upheld.
 Relations between Muslims and Christians are reasonable, but there are some tensions.
-In particular, converts from Islam to Christianity face violations and Christians living in Muslimdominated areas have reported discrimination and attacks on churches by ex-Séléka groups.
+In particular, converts from Islam to Christianity face violations and Christians living in Muslim-dominated areas have reported discrimination and attacks on churches by ex-Séléka groups.
 Anti-Balaka rebel groups also attack churches and any Christians who oppose their activities.
 Many women and girls are economically dependent on their families, which can make them vulnerable if they convert to Christianity.

-In 2023, amid an already critical situation, the uncertainty and looming risk of another major conflict in not just Sudan but also South Sudan adds complex new dynamics to the crisis in the Central African Republic (CAR).
+In 2024, there were multiple clashes that took place between government forces, and various rebel groups, resulting in significant casualties and displacement.
+Increasing political tensions due to President Touadéra's attempts to amend the constitution by removing the presidential term limits led to crackdowns on civil society organizations and political opposition parties.
+Amid an already critical situation, reports of rebel groups being supported by Sudan adds to the complex new dynamics of the crisis in the Central African Republic (CAR).
 This would effectively make CAR a nation increasingly encircled by countries embroiled in conflicts, thereby exacerbating its own precarious state of affairs.
 International aid organizations are already spread thin dealing with multiple areas of instability and human rights violations.